vinejs/vinejs.dev/content/docs/types/union.md

 If you are creating a union of distinct types, meaning the value of a field can either be a `string`, a `number`, a `boolean`, and so on.
 Then you may skip writing the conditionals yourself and instead use the `unionOfTypes` method.

-In the following example, we want the `healthCheck` field to be either a string (formatted as URL) or a boolean.
+In the following example, we want the `health_check` field to be either a string (formatted as URL) or a boolean.
 There are two ways to write this schema.

 :::caption{for="error"}
 **Using vine.union (not recommended)**